satwik-jinna/satwik-jinna.github.io/_projects/5_project.md

 - In order to achieve this purpose, we built a music recommender app based upon machine learning methods that mitigates regional bias allowing for global representation while also prioritizing user satisfaction.
 - Overall, our hope is to start creating a more fair and equitable music industry promoting cultural diversity.

 Curious to learn more?
 Email me and I'll forward you to the team!
+Or, check out their repo [here](https://github.com/jebrus/DSC-180B-Final-Project)

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">